 While the lending requirements and application process depend on the lender, here’s what you need to know about applying for a coronavirus hardship loan:

-- The loan amount and term you qualify for hinge on your credit score and history.
+- Qualifying for a loan will depend on your credit score and history.

 - You’ll need to provide personal information such as your name, address and Social Security number.

 The Federal Bureau of Investigation (FBI) has reportedly seen an increase in scams during the coronavirus pandemic.
 Make sure you are not giving out personal or banking information to an unknown source.
 Most financial institutions will not ask for credit card information over the phone.
 If you are unsure about the identity of someone contacting you, contact your lender directly to verify.

 To get a hardship loan, research the loan amounts, interest rates and terms available from multiple lenders.
 If you’re interested in joining a credit union, use the National Credit Union Administration’s Credit Union Locator tool to find one near you.
 You can also search the American Bankers Association’s list of banks that are offering coronavirus relief options.

 Some lenders might require proof that you’ve experienced financial hardship due to the coronavirus pandemic, so be sure to have your income statements or proof that you’re unable to pay your rent or utility bills.